 The name comes from the history of surface mining it in Death Valley since the late 1800s, transporting the Borax in large wagons drawn by a team of mules of and horses.

-- Do not ingest: Adults could also have a lethal reaction to 15 to 20 grams of Borax.
-It can irritate your skin, eyes and respiratory system.
-So, be smart about how you use it.
-It's a common ingredient in many commercially-produced products, so just exercise the same care that you would with any cleaner, and you'll be fine.
+- Borax is an ingredient in other cleaners: It's a common ingredient in many commercially-produced products, so just exercise the same care that you would with any cleaner, and you'll be fine.